-- Operate from 83 branches servicing 45 states and parts of Canada; Plan to add 5-7 branches/satellite locations during 2017 - Some opportunities for expansion within the Northeastern and Southeastern U.S. - Larger opportunities exist in Western U.S. and Eastern Canada.
+- Operate from 89 branches servicing 45 states and parts of Canada; Have added 3 new locations so far during 2018 - Some opportunities for expansion within the Northeastern and Southeastern U.S. - Larger opportunities exist in Western U.S. and Eastern Canada.